wickandbergamot/wickandbergamot/docs/src/proposals/simple-payment-and-state-verification.md

 title: Simple Payment and State Verification
 ---

-It is often useful to allow low resourced clients to participate in a Solana cluster.
+It is often useful to allow low resourced clients to participate in a Safecoin cluster.
 Be this participation economic or contract execution, verification that a client's activity has been accepted by the network is typically expensive.
 This proposal lays out a mechanism for such clients to confirm that